Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Appendix D. Derivation of the recursion

-The subsequent steps in the derivation of~(\ref{eq:recur}) are to expand the term within parenthesis in~(\ref{eq:sumup}) in a Neumann series, multiply the terms in this series with ${\bf P}_{Wi{\rm ab}}^T$ from the left and with ${\bf P}_{i{\rm ab}}$ from the right, and bring the series back in closed form.
+where ${\bf A}$ corresponds to the first two terms and ${\bf B}$ corresponds to the last term; multiply the terms in this series with ${\bf P}_{Wi{\rm ab}}^T$ from the left and with ${\bf P}_{i{\rm ab}}$ from the right; and bring the series back in closed form.
 The result is

 which, in fact, is~(\ref{eq:recur}) in disguise.
 To see this, recall from~(\ref{eq:Ridef}) that

 Then